 update-record-from-slot

+update-record-from-slots

-update-record-from-slots update-records
+update-records

+UPDATE-RECORD-FROM-SLOT - Updates database from slot value.
+Function update-record-from-slot object slot &key database => object An instance of a View Class.

-$\label{thm:posterior} \mbox{UPDATE-RECORD-FROM-SLOT} \mbox{$-$ Updates database from slot value.} \\ \mbox{\bf Function}$ slot The name of a slot in object.
+slot The name of a slot in object.

-'''

-update-record-from-slot object slot &key database =>

-'''

-''' object An instance of a View Class.

 database A database object.
-This will default to the value of default-database. '''
+This will default to the value of default-database.